yesiamrajeev/Graph-App/README.md

 # Graph-App
-A graph application that allows users to input X and Y coordinates and plots the points on a graph.
+A graph application that allows users to input X and Y co-ordinates and plots the points on a graph.
 The app provides a user-friendly interface to visualize and interact with the plotted data.

 <img  src="https://github.com/yesiamrajeev/Graph-App/assets/125568812/0c0469db-4705-413a-bdb2-5ec18fd11256" width="250" height="500">